 Dualism, not atheism, may be the bigger threat to Christian students in the public school classroom.
 Many people seem to think that, while instruction based in any organized religion is unacceptable indoctrination, the precepts of materialist atheism (the worldview of choice in most public-school classrooms) are evenhanded, clinical, non-partisan facts.

-I recently witnessed an unlikely scene: the Bible exalted by an atheist government!
+This is post 2 of 5 in the series “Harvard's erosion” I recently witnessed an unlikely scene: the Bible exalted by an atheist government!
 While driving down Nyezalyezhnastsi Boulevard to the international airport in Minsk, Belarus, we encountered a feast for the eyes, the just-completed National Library of Belarus.
-An intriguing statue stood near the front of the beautiful building.
-A larger-than-life man from
+An intriguing statue stood

 Wikipedia’s article on Korea opens with this description: “… an East Asian country that is currently divided into two separate sovereign states, North Korea and South Korea.”
 The two Koreas have much in common.
 They share the same ethnic and linguistic background.
 They share the same peninsula, the same relatively harsh climate and geography.
 But while so basically similar, the two